E-xyza/zigler/guides/2-collections.md

 end
 ```

-> #### Deep Argument Errors {: .info }
+> #### Deep Argument Errors {: .info}
 >
-> Argument errors for deeply nested structs will help you understand
+> Argument errors for deeply nested structs will help you understand where your arguments failed to
-> where your arguments failed to serialize:
+> serialize:

 ```elixir
 # note: skipped because map key order is nondeterministic before 1.15